jwortmann/Eternity2Puzzles.jl/docs/src/theory.md

 Under the restriction that the frame pieces must be placed with all their border edges around the outside of the board, we have ``4! = 24`` different permutations for the arrangement of the corner pieces, ``56!`` possible configurations of the edge pieces, and ``195!\cdot 4^{195}`` possible configurations for the inner pieces, including the four rotations for each piece.
 In total this yields ``4!\cdot 56!\cdot 195!\cdot 4^{195}\approx 1.12\cdot 10^{557}`` possible configurations for all the pieces.

 The board of the Eternity II puzzle has 60 frame joins and 420 inner joins, and there are 5 different frame colors and 17 different inner colors with flat distributions over the number of edges.
-A very simple approach is to use the value ``1/5`` as approximation for the probability of a valid frame join, and ``1/17`` for the probability of a valid inner join.
+A very simple approach is to use the value ``1/5`` as an approximation for the probability of a valid frame join, and ``1/17`` for the probability of a valid inner join.
-If the probabilities of valid joins are assumed to be independent over the entire board, one could simply multiply these values and get the probability ``(1/5)^{60}\cdot (1/17)^{420}\approx 1.88\cdot 10^{-559}`` that all of the joins are valid.
+If the probabilities of valid joins are assumed to be independent over the entire board, one could simply multiply these values and get the total probability ``(1/5)^{60}\cdot (1/17)^{420}\approx 1.88\cdot 10^{-559}`` that all of the joins are valid.
+Then the expected number of solutions is the product from the number of all possible configurations and the probability that all joins for a particular configuration are valid.
-Multiplication of this value with the number of possible configurations results in an estimated number of ``0.02`` solutions, which suggests that the puzzle has only a single solution -- the one that was used to generate the puzzle pieces.
+With the values from above we expect ``0.02`` solutions, which suggests that the puzzle has only a single solution -- the one that was used to generate the puzzle pieces.
 However, when comparing this method with empirical results from puzzles with fewer pieces, which can be searched exhaustively with a backtracking algorithm, it becomes apparent that this approximation is not very accurate.
 In fact, it is clear that in practice the probabilities of valid joins are not independent and constant over the whole board; after more and more pieces are correctly placed onto the board, the color distribution over the remaining edges changes and the probability to create valid joins increases as some of the colors get used up.